adamsilver/fdpb/02-a-checkout-flow.md

 In which case, we can bypass almost every step of the checkout flow including, email, mobile, delivery address and options and of course payment.
 Instead, we can take users straight to the *Review* page.
 This way users get a reminder of their default preferences with the chance to make amends.

 All in all, this reduces friction to nil and significantly improves conversion.
-Remember Mary from earlier: the next time she runs out of nappies, buying them should be a breeze, something I'm sure she'd appreciate if she was real.
+Remember Mary from earlier: the next time she runs out of nappies, buying them should be a breeze, something I'm sure she'd appreciate if she was a real human being.

 ## Layout

 Up to now, we've focused on the design of the form within each page, but we haven't considered the interface holistically.
 In fact, this is one of the dangers of composing interfaces out of pre-defined smaller components.
 In the end, the overall design can end up neglected.

 Usually, checkout pages are given a special and more streamlined layout that helps reduce noise and keep users on task.
-For example, the header usually contains a logo, security note and accept cards.
+For example, the header usually contains a logo, security note and accepted cards.

 By omitting navigation and search, users can focus on checking out which speaks to principle 6, *Prioritise content*.

 ### Progress Bar

 Progress bars are often used within checkout because they give users an idea of where they are in the process and how long's left.
-While this makes sense, there's very little data to show including one *adds value*.
+While this makes sense, there's little data that shows including one *adds value*.
 There are practical reasons for avoiding progress bars too.

 First, they take up a lot of space at the top of the page which is of particular importance on mobile as the main content is pushed down.
 Second, fitting an accessible progress bar (with clear labeling) into a small viewport is nigh on impossible.
-And to top it off, handling conditional sections is hard because you either always show the step which is misleading, or you show it when it's relevant which is dishonest.
+To top it off, handling conditional sections is hard because you either always show the step which is misleading, or you show it when it's relevant which is dishonest.

 Instead, it's better to start without a progress bar.
 Then you can test to see if your users struggle without one by conducting research.
-Remember, it's far easier (and cheaper) to add features than it is to remove them after the fact.
+Remember, it's far easier (and cheaper) to add features than it is to remove them later on.

 Not having a progress bar prioritises the main content, by moving it further up the page, which again speaks to principle 6, *prioritise content*.
 Having meticulously considered many other details, users should get through the process with little fuss anyway.